Hidden in Plain Sight II: Characterizing the luminous companion to Kappa Velorum with VLTI/GRAVITY: UVES Spectra

 \kapvel{} was previously observed with VLT UVES as part of the ESO Diffuse Interstellar Bands Large Exploration Survey \citep[EDIBLES,][194.C-0833]{Cox17}. \kapvel{} was observed on 2017-04-18 in all four UVES cross-dispersers (CDs).
 The Phase 3 data product includes the combined spectra for 20 individual exposures in CD1 and CD2 and for 14 and 15 exposures in CD3 and CD4, respectively.
 While the purpose of the EDIBLES program was to characterize diffuse interstellar bands (DIBs), we can also use the UVES \kapvel{} spectrum to characterize the photometric primary of the binary.
 We start by continuum normalizing the CD2 spectrum with a cubic spline, which covers a wavelength range of 370--500nm.
 We mask the Balmer lines during continuum normalization.
 Our analysis only uses the CD2 observations given the density of spectral features and lack of telluric lines.

 We construct a grid of synthetic B star spectra using TLUSTY model atmospheres from the precomputed BSTAR2006 grid \citep{Lanz07}.
 We compute synthetic spectra with {\tt Synspec} using these model atmospheres \citep{Hubeny11}.
 The grid is ranges from $15 \leq T_{\rm{eff}} \leq 30$~kK with a step size of $1$~kK and $2.5 \leq \log g \leq 4.5$ with a step size of $0.25$.
 We generate the grid at three metallicities: $Z=Z_\odot/2,\ Z_\odot,\ \rm{and}\ 2Z_\odot$.
 The microturbulence is fixed at 2~km/s since hot stars ($T_{\rm{eff}} \gtrsim 10{,}000$~K) are not expected to have large microturbulent velocities \citep{Landstreet09}.
 The synthetic spectra are broadened to match the UVES resolution ($R\approx 71{,}000$) with a Gaussian kernel.

-For each synthetic spectrum, we use $\chi^2$ minimization to determine the RV and projected rotational velocity, $v \sin i$, and subsequently choose the best-fitting template.
-We rotationally broaden the spectra using the method described in \citep{Carvalho23}.
-For each template, we first minimize the $\chi^2$ in $10$~\AA{} windows around the HeI lines (Figure \ref{fig:uves}), which are more sensitive to rotational broadening, to determine $v \sin i$ and the RV.
-We then refine the RV with $\chi^2$ minimization using the full spectrum with $v \sin i$ fixed.
+For each synthetic template spectrum, we use $\chi^2$ minimization with Nelder-Mead to determine the RV and the projected rotational velocity, $v \sin i$.
+We rotationally broaden the spectrum using the method described in \citet{Carvalho23}.
+We do the $\chi^2$ minimization in two steps.
+First, we optimize for $v \sin i$ and the RV in $10$~\AA{} windows around the \ion{He}{1} lines (Figure \ref{fig:uves}), which are more sensitive to rotational broadening.
+Then, we fix the $v \sin i$ at the best-fit value and refine the RV with $\chi^2$ minimization using the full UVES CD2 wavelength range.
+We select the template with the lowest minimized $\chi^2$ as our best-fitting template.

 We find the best match at $T_{\rm{eff}} = 19$~kK, $\log g=3.50$ and $Z = 0.5 Z_\odot$.
 At Solar metallicity, we find the same best-matching effective temperature and surface gravity.
 The measured effective temperature and surface gravity are consistent with estimates from broadband Str\"{o}mgren $ubvy$ photometry \citep{Leone97}.
 For the best fitting template, we measure $\rm{RV}=26.5$~km/s and $v \sin i = 39$~km/s.
 This is the radial velocity we use when fitting the combined orbit model (Section \S\ref{sec:orbit}).
 The projected rotational velocity is lower than those of B-stars found in open clusters \citep[e.g.,][]{Santos25}, but consistent with B-stars found in the Galactic field \citep{Huang08}.